williamdemeo/Math207-Spring2015/README.md

 In accordance with university policy, the final exam is mandatory and must be taken by all students at the scheduled time.
 Do not make travel plans before knowing the date of the final exam.

+Quizzes will occur approximately once per week, on Thursdays.
+Generally each quiz will focus on the material covered during the preceeding week.
+**There are no make-up quizzes or exams.** The lowest quiz score will be dropped.

 Attendance
 ----------